artsy/artsy.github.io/_posts/2019-04-10-on-an-rfcs-process.markdown

 You can see our discussion [in slack here](/link/to/slack.com)
 ```

-This version also came with a system for resolving the RFC, after a week you would add a comment and close the
+This version also came with a recommendation on how to resolve the RFC, after a week you would add a comment and
-issue:
+close the issue:

 ```
 ## Resolution